WellAndGood/JavascriptPasswordGenerator/README.md

 - DOM elements,
 - Javascript arrays, conditionals, styling, and use of innerText

+## Why

+People have to provide passwords for a variety of services.
+It becomes hard to think of new ones.
+Why not use a randomizer to do it quickly and easily?

 # Features
 The following are the specific components and changes made to the original files